by Dr. Lawrence Wilson

 Most everyone, in our experience, does not have enough methyl groups.
 This is the case even if a person is healthy, and even if a person eats a very healthful diet.
 This may be due to some type of pollution that interferes with the body’s production of methyl groups.

 It might also be due to a toxin or stress that everyone is exposed to today that increases the body’s need for methyl groups.
-This is a current subject of research in nutritional balancing science.
+This is a current subject of research in development science.

 Dr. Eck and other researchers believe that some people are overmethylated – that is, they have too many methyl groups.
-This does not seem to be the case, however, in my experience, or it is extremely rare.
-I have only seen this, so far, if a person takes too much trimethylglycine as a supplement.
+This does not seem to be the case, however, in our experience, or it is extremely rare.
+We have only seen this, so far, if a person takes too much trimethylglycine as a supplement.

 Confusion of terminology.
 Carl Pfeiffer, MD, PhD used the term undermethylated to describe some psychotic patients who are also described as histadelic or having high histamine levels and with low serum copper.
 Among their primary symptoms are delusions, phobias, an obsessive-compulsive tendency and an adverse reaction to taking B-complex vitamins.